zimice/DdosAttackSimulator/README.md

 ## License

-This project is licensed under the MIT License? - TODO: TO be confirmed
+This project is licensed under the MIT License

 ## Contributing